onlinehub0808/-smart-contract-best-practices/smart-contracts.md

 ### Always test if `.send` succeeded

 Sends (and raw calls) can fail (e.g., when the call stack depth of 1024 is breached), so you should always test if it succeeded.
+If you don't test the result, it's recommended to note in a comment.

-Remember also if you throw on a `send` failure in an iterator that your loop may never be able to complete.
+Also, if you throw on a `send` failure in an iterator then your loop may never be able to complete.

 ```
 // bad